 eSim also allows the user to build subcircuits.
 The subcircuits can again have components having subcircuits and so on.
-This enables users to build commonly used circuits as subcircuits and then use it across circuits.
-For example, one can build an Op-Amp as a subcircuit and then use it as just a single component across circuits without having to recreate it.
+This enable users to build commonly used circuits as subcircuits and then use it across circuits.
+For example, one can build a 12 Volt power supply as a subcircuit and then use it as just a single component across circuits without having to recreate it.
 Clicking on Subcircuit Builder tool will allow one to edit or create a subcircuit.
 To know how to make a subcircuit, refer to Chapter 8.